IntelSoftware/SYCL_101/modern/10_auto.rst

    i
    d

-and it means that variable :code:`x` is type od :code:`int`, when variable :code:`y` is type od :code:`double`
+and it means that variable :code:`x` is type od :code:`int`, when variable :code:`y` is type of :code:`double`

 :code:`auto` can be easily used to avoid long initializations, e.g. when creating iterators for containers.

 :code:`decltype` type specifier
 ********************************